 ‘Tis the festive season of advent calendars and countdowns to Christmas.
 To mark the occasion, what better way than to have a completely non-festive A-Z of Medway songs.

-Read more about Funke and the Two Tone Baby and many other Medway musicians in my book, Do It Yourself: a History of Music in Medway.
+- Find out more about Bob Collins and other Medway musicians in my book, Do it Yourself: a History of Music in Medway.

 - Buy Telescopic Victory Kiss direct from Jigsaw Records or from iTunes or Amazon.

 - You can find out more about Bob Collins and the Full Nelson on Facebook or their website.